 Descending from Dunkery you soon arrive at Exford Common which is about 2 miles from Exford itself.
 Logistical Leslie will transport you there where you have the choice of the rather swanky White Horse Inn or the Crown Hotel.

 Stage 8 - Exford Common to Great Vintcombe.

 From Exford Common we follow the course of the Exe Valley traversing the moor until it crosses the river on a bridge then following the river to it's source before dropping down to the B3358 road at Great Vintcombe beyond Simondsbath, a walk of about 9 miles.
 A lonely spot this and you have a few choices for rest and recreation.
 Simondsbath is the about 3 miles back down the road towards Exford where you have the Exmoor Forest Hotel and the Simondsbath House Hotel or Challacombe is about 2.5 miles the other way where you will find the Black Venus Inn.

 If Challacombe be your choice then you be in Deben (Devon) my 'andsome and they do speak different down 'yer.

 Stage 9 - Great Vintcombe to West Buckland.

-This is a nice easy stage after your exertions across the moor and it is mostly downhill following the Tarka Trail, the 180 mile route travelled by Tarka the Otter in the famous novel by Henry Williamson.
+This is a nice easy stage after your exertions across the moor and it is mostly a downhill walk of about 10 miles following the Tarka Trail, the 180 mile route travelled by Tarka the Otter in the famous novel by Henry Williamson.

 Even if you haven't managed to do the whole walk you should try to be here at the finish as Barnstaple is the biggest place we will get to.
 We will need lots of willing hands with collecting tins to relieve as many grockles of their hard earned cash as we can for Macmillan.
 If you are not walking you can be collecting.